How Does Mileage Affect Car Insurance Rates?

 Limited-mileage policy

-Limited-mileage policies cater to drivers with low annual mileage and are useful if you rely on rental cars.
-These policies provide coverage for a set mileage limit, with criteria varying by insurer.
+Limited-mileage policies suit drivers with low annual mileage and work well if you rely on rental cars.
+These policies provide coverage for a set mileage limit.
+Criteria vary by insurer.

 carColored icon